niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 #### Solar Panel

-From the hours of 10 AM - 3 PM, the sun should be directly visible without obstructions
+At the installation site, 10 AM - 3 PM, the sun should be directly visible and not obstructed by structures, railcars, or foliage.

+---

 ![Derail Sensor](assets/derail_sensor.jpg){: style="height:350px;width:350px"}